KenT2/pipresents-kms/README.md

 You will now need to make the following manual modifications:

       * Video tracks using omxplayer are now removed and will be deleted from the profile by the update.
-Any reference to them wil be retained.
+Any reference to them will be retained.
 You will need to create new equivalent tracks using the MPV Video track.

       * VLC Video tracks using VLC Player are now removed and will be deleted from the profile by the update.
-Any reference to them wil be retained.
+Any reference to them will be retained.
 You will need to create new equivalent tracks using the MPV Video track.

       * Web tracks that used the UZBL browser are now removed and will be deleted from the profile by the update.
-Any reference to them wil be retained.
+Any reference to them will be retained.
 You will need to create new equivalent tracks using the Chrome Web track.

       * For Audio tracks the Audio Player volume range is now 0>100 instead of -60>0